riongull/dash-guides/create_and_submit_proposal.md

 7. Choose a themes for your proposal
 8. Click the **Publish** button
 9. Open a browser and go to http://username.github.io/repository

+#### 4. Populate your proposal with a template and customize

+Describe overall step

+1. Navigate to the repository you created in the step 1 (if needed)
+2. Click on the **Settings** tab
+2. ...

 #### 1. Prepare the required data